m-selvam/loadbalancer/src/README.md

 Test cases are automated using testing package, included in test sub directory

 Test case 1:
-Configure number of server as 100, check objects are redistributed Test case 2:
+Configure number of server as 100, check objects are redistributed.

+Test case 2:
-Bring down a server, check number of active server is reduced and objects are redistbuted to all other active servers Test case 3:
+Bring down a server, check number of active server is reduced and objects are redistbuted to all other active servers.

+Test case 3:
-Bring up the server , check objects are rebalanced again Test case 4:
+Bring up the server , check objects are rebalanced again.

+Test case 4:
-Bring down 10 servers, check number of active servers and its object Test case 5:
+Bring down 10 servers, check number of active servers and its object.

+Test case 5:
-Bring up 10 servers, check number of active servers and its object
+Bring up 10 servers, check number of active servers and its object.

 Test case 6:
-configure number of server as out of bound, 0 or 4096.(nagative test case)
+configure number of server as out of bound, 0 or 4096.(nagative test case).

 Approach 2:
 ==========
 same algorimthm, but implemention is different, Additionaly
 1) maintain array of all objects in the global strucutre similar to Servers which has slices of objects, these slices can be increased/decreased from global array based on number of active servers, this way we can avoid looping objects.

 2) use "goroutine" to multithread the application to handle uses cases like multiple servers goes down/up at the same time.
 (It is not yet implemented)